sannaluoma/AI-Law-Minicourse-HW/README.md

 Then code is displaying the outcome.
 Lastly saving the data by preprocessing it "full_proj_preproc.pickle"

-### Step 3 - Data Processing
+### Step 3 - Data Processin
-In []: code to install spacy.
+Code to install spacy.
-In []: code imports the installed packages.
+Code imports the installed packages.
-In []: code is creating a list for stop words i.e. high frequency words that are wanted to filter out.
+Code is creating a list for stop words i.e. high frequency words that are wanted to filter out.
-In []: Defining homespun wordlist: code is setting a stoplist an defining the words.
+Defining homespun wordlist: code is setting a stoplist an defining the words.
-In []: code is adding all stoplist words together and creating a stoplist which is used for this code.
+Code is adding all stoplist words together and creating a stoplist which is used for this code.
 Tokenizing the text.
 Next step is to clean the words by applying stoplist.

 ### Step 4 - Topic Modeling Method Testing
 The method "modeler" runs a modell and then prints out the topwords with the method "print_top_words" to show the results.